EyePiercings/EyePiercings.github.io/_posts/2018-05-06-designmanifesto.md

 ## Design is in the Eye of the Beholder

 When we first met together and tried to come up with a comprehensive design, we did not know how much was missing from the overall product at all.
 In our minds, we were done.
 We didn’t consider how much we had left to improve.
 In fact, we thought that it was intuitive and that our users would naturally understand what our design was attempting to be.
-However, our contextual inquiries proved that this was incorrect.
+However, our usability tests proved that this was incorrect.

 ![Big and Little Tree](../img/projImg/usability/u9.jpg)

 Some people saw what we were trying to do during usability testing of course.
 Put compost in the compost bin and you’ll see a tree grow big and strong signaling positive feedback.
 Put trash into the trash bin and it would shrink, indicating negative feedback.
 However, one person had trouble understanding what went wrong when putting trash in the trash bin.
 Person X thought that by correctly categorizing her waste that she was making a difference.
-That’s when I discovered that different people had different interpretations of saving the environment at a given time.
-From that point, people have different biases and interpretations when it comes not only to interacting with a design but also making a design.
+That’s when we discovered that we overlooked that different people had different interpretations of saving the environment at a given time.
+Building off of that, people have different biases and interpretations when it comes not only to interacting with a design but also making a design.
 While our focus was on the user, the spotlight was angled back at us, the designers.
 Knowing that there were different interpretations of what our design did, it prompted us to revise our version of the design for clarity.
 This bring me to my next point.

 ## Clarity in Accessibility